forkrul/collaborationBridge/docs/source/user-guide/index.md

 # User Guide

-Welcome to the 8760 User Guide!
+Welcome to the User Guide!
 This comprehensive guide will help you understand and use the application effectively, whether you're integrating with the API, building client applications, or managing user accounts.

 ## Overview

-8760 is a modern Python web application built with FastAPI that provides a robust foundation for building scalable web services.
+This is a modern Python web application built with FastAPI that provides a robust foundation for building scalable web services.
 The application follows modern development practices and includes comprehensive features for authentication, data management, and API interactions.

 ## Quick Navigation